-- 1. Ensure that all District schools become certified as a Healthier US Schools Challenge schools and/or enroll as a Team Nutrition schools; - 2.
+- 1. Ensure that all District schools become certified as a Healthier US Schools Challenge schools and/or enroll as a Team Nutrition schools: - 2.
 Host at least one health fair each year; - 3.
 Draft and regularly distribute a wellness newsletter for students and parents; - 4.
 Review Smarter Lunchroom Movement best practices and evaluate each school's ability to implement them; - 5.
-Promote healthy eating patterns through classroom nutrition education coordinated with the comprehensive health education program including education, health, and food services; - 6.
-Provide (see Idaho State Health & PE standards) minutes of physical education per week to elementary students and (see Idaho State Health & PE standards) minutes per week to middle school students; - 7.
+Promote healthy eating patterns through classroom nutrition education coordinated with the comprehensive health education program including education, health, and food services: - 6.
+Provide minutes of physical education per week to elementary students and minutes per week to middle school students; - 7.
 Offer a recognition or reward program for students who exhibit healthy behaviors. - 8.
 Start a walking or physical activity club at each school; - 9.
-Offer at least (see Idaho State Health & PE standards) after school physical activity programs; - 10.
-Ensure student have access to hand-washing facilities prior to meals;
+Offer at least after school physical activity programs;10.
+Ensure student have access to hand-washing facilities prior to meals; - 11.
+Annually evaluate the marketing and promotion of the school meal program; - 12.
+Share school meal nutrition information with students and families;

-- 11. Annually evaluate the marketing and promotion of the school meal program; - 12.
-Share school meal nutrition information with students and families; - 13.
-Offer students taste-testing or menu planning opportunities; - 14.
+- 13. Offer students taste-testing or menu planning opportunities; - 14.
 Participate in Farm to School activities and/or have a school garden; - 15.
 Advertise and promote nutritious foods and beverages on school grounds; - 16.
 Offer nutritious foods and beverages at lower prices than other foods and beverages; - 17.
 Offer fruits or non-fried vegetables everywhere foods are sold; - 18.
 Use student feedback to improve the quality of the school meal programs; - 19.
 Offer a staff wellness program; - 20.
 Provide District staff with adequate pre-service and ongoing in-service training that focuses on program administration, nutrition, physical activity, safety, the importance of modeling healthy behaviors, and strategies for behavioral change; and - 21.
 Participate in community partnerships to support wellness programs, projects, events, or activities.